There is life after divorce

 Throughout my life, I’ve had a gift for putting things into perspective and seeing the good.
 No matter how small and far away it seemed I could always see a flickering light at the end of the tunnel.
 I knew I was going to be ok one day.
 This comforted me as I navigated my way through the next days, weeks and months.

 I ate self-help books and saw my interest in spirituality grow.
-I started questioning what I was here on this earth to do and it dawned on me it wasn’t what I was doing in a marketing job for a big brand in the city of London.
+I started questioning what I was here on this earth to do and it dawned on me it wasn’t what I was doing in a marketing job for a big brand in the city of Durham.

 For some, it is, for me, I felt there was something else and the universe had sent this breakup to shake me to my core and wake me up to the wonderful life I was meant to be living.

 It was Rebecca Campbell’s book ‘Light is the New Black’ that made me think about my purpose.
 I knew I loved people and was able to help people.
 Strangers often opened up to me and felt comfortable in my presence.
 I have a deep intuition and empathy.
 I’ve always been a dreamer and enjoy blowing the roof off limitations and thinking big.